espruino/BangleApps/apps/polymath/README.md

 The line below indicates noon and midnight on 24h timeline.
 ToDo: show daylight sunshine duration according to geolocation.
 Number in the middle is hour and minutes, in 12h format.
-Bottom row: days in the week, with current date, and moonphase placed on the date of next change of moon quartal (full moon, half moon etc)
+Bottom row: days in the week, with current date, and current moon phase placed on the date of next change of moon quartal (full moon, half moon etc)

-Please report any bugs and feature requetsts in the forum.
+Please report any bugs and feature requests in the forum.